 However, even though it’s early in the year, the roster has looked formidable in its own right.
 James Harden, who announced himself as ‘the system’ upon landing in Los Angeles last season, has had the chance to live up to that title.
 And through two games, the Beard has certainly done it justice.

-Last night, Harden dropped a season-high 16 assists against the Denver Nuggets, leading the Clips to their first win of the season.
+Last night, Harden dropped a season-high 16 assists against the Denver Nuggets, leading the Clips to their first win of the year.
 The loss of Paul George and Russell Westbrook has seemingly unlocked a new level for the Clippers’ role players too – particularly Norman Powell and Ivica Zubac.

-The offense, now centered around Harden’s playmaking, Norman Powell to explode for 37 points, including 7 of 11 from deep.
+The offense, now centered around Harden’s playmaking, enabled Norman Powell to explode for 37 points, including 7 of 11 from deep.
 Zubac too has thrived under the increased offensive load, boasting the first back-to-back 20-point games of his career.
 Against the defending MVP Nikola Jokić, Zubac tallied 24 points and 15 rebounds to help the Clippers win 109-104 in Denver.

 Even with the small sample size, their performances were promising enough to assuage concerns about the Clippers being understaffed.
 But more than that, they also raise a question about whether Kawhi’s absence and George’s departure have had a positive impact on LA’s lineups, chemistry, and overall fit.